 This form of bipolar is the most extreme and people can experience rapid and severe mood swings from mania to depression.
 Typically the periods of depression last for at least two weeks.
-Additionally, the manic phases often leave the sufferer functionally impaired so that they must be hospitalised for their own safety.
+Additionally, the manic phases often leave the sufferer functionally impaired, and they must be hospitalised for their own safety.

-Bipolar II is characterized by less severe fluctuations between the polar emotional states.
-Depressive episodes sometimes last longer and are then replaced with periods of hypomania.
-Hypomania is a milder form of mania.
-While it is easier for the client to function with this disorder it can interfere with the normal activities of daily living.
+Bipolar II is characterised by less severe fluctuations between the polar emotional states.
+Depressive episodes sometimes last longer and are then replaced with periods of hypomania, a milder form of mania.
+While it is easier for the client to function with this disorder, it can interfere with the normal activities of daily living.

 This mood disorder manifests as milder depressive episodes and phases of hypomania.

 This form of bipolar means that the person experiences the mania and the depression at the same time, or in quick succession.
 This often presents as elevated energy levels, sleeplessness, and appetite loss combined with feelings of despair, low self-worth, and sadness.

 This manifestation of the disorder is characterised by multiple, rapidly alternating episodes of mania and depression, usually at least four within a 12-month period.

 All of these sorts of mood disturbance can be exacerbated or caused by different drugs or their subsequent withdrawal symptoms.

 The gold standard when it comes to diagnostic criteria for mental health is a guide called The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 This guide is often referred to as the DSM-V for short.
 As well as addressing bipolar, the DSM-V lays out criteria for substance abuse which can, in reality, span a variety of degrees of severity.